angulardart/angular_components/README.md

   > transformer.

-2. Now you can import styles and mixins from this package via dart style package imports in your sass files.
+2. Now you can import styles and mixins from this package via dart style package imports in your Sass files.

   In your `.scss` files: